 How can public safety best prepare for and leverage next-generation Internet of Things (IoT) sensor and data collection capabilities?
 In NIST's Public Safety Communications Research (PSCR) division's next webinar - Alison Kahn covers IoT's ability to help Public Safety operations.

 Join us on Wednesday, December 11, 2019 from 11:00 am - 12:00 pm (MT) for insight into PSCR's IoT research and how public safety operators can get involved.
-During this webinar, Alison Kahn and Richard Reed discuss the challenges and opportunities in leveraging IoT for first responders.
+During this webinar, Alison Kahn, Richard Reed, and Peter Hallenbeck discuss the challenges and opportunities in leveraging IoT for first responders.
 There will be time for Q&A.

 Alison Kahn is an Electronics Engineer with NIST's Public Safety Communications Research (PSCR) division.
 Alison is currently working on research related to Personal Area Networks for the next generation of first responders.
 Alison acts as the lab's device liaison, working with vendors to ensure that public safety features are addressed in impending device releases to allow PSCR to release cutting-edge technology for the future of public safety.
 Alison has 14 years of experience in the telecommunications industry.
 Before joining PSCR in 2016, she worked on end to end device interoperability programs for companies such as Motorola and Nokia.
 She also worked with commercial carriers to develop and implement carrier-specific and industry standard interoperability with the company's network equipment.
 Alison's education includes a Bachelor's of Science in Mathematics and Computer Science in Mathematics and Computer Science from the Colorado School of Mines.

 Richard Reed, Aurora Firefighter / SWAT Medic